 Dallas is full of lush parks.
 Klyde Warren Park, Main Street Garden Park and Lakeside Park are a few of the city's most popular green spaces.

-New arrivals looking to get a taste of the Dallas sporting spirit should take the chance to watch one of the city's two favourite sports teams – the Dallas Cowboys in football and the Texas Rangers in baseball – play a home match at one of the local stadiums.
+New arrivals looking to get a taste of the Dallas sporting spirit should take the chance to watch one of the city's two popular sports teams – the Dallas Cowboys in football and the Texas Rangers in baseball – play a home match at one of the local stadiums.

 See and do in Dallas